-There are four Te Puni Kōkiri Offices in the Waikato-Waiariki region.
+There are four Te Puni Kōkiri regional offices in the Waikato-Waiariki region.
 These are Hamilton, Rotorua, Tauranga and Whakatāne.

 Our offices can be reached via contact details below.